ARP Bolts Sprocket/Pulley Bolt Kit

 Recommended torque specs:

 70 ft/lbs done in a cross pattern starting at 20 ft/lbs and working up in 15 lb increments until you reach require torque spec for each bolt. use RED LOCTITE when installing.

 - 5 bolts

-Bolt heads are flanged and act as a washer.
-You do not need additional washers.
+Bolt heads are flanged and you do not need any additional washers.